liolikus/aleo.build/README.md

 This is a NextJS-based demo site for the [Aleo Wallet Adapter](https://github.com/demox-labs/aleo-wallet-adapter) to be used on the [Aleo blockchain](https://aleo.org). <br>

-The goal of this demo is to show how to build a website that integrates with Aleo Wallets like the [Leo Wallet](https://leo.app)
+The goal of this demo is to show how to build a website that integrates with Aleo Wallets like the [aleo.build](https://www.aleo.build/)

 <hr />